-Students may remediate only one course per term and will have only one opportunity to remediate any failure.
+If the SPC permits remediation, students may remediate only one course per term and will have only one opportunity to remediate any failed course.
 Students failing two courses in any term may be administratively withdrawn or academically suspended from the degree program.
 The SPC reviews all course failures and may recommend that a student be allowed to repeat the academic year in which any course was failed.
 However, the SPC has no obligation to offer the opportunity to repeat an academic year if, in its discretion, the student's overall body of work is sufficiently below expectation as to preclude the likelihood of success in the future.
-Any student in a repeated year is on Academic Probation, thus, failure of a course in a repeated year will result in permanent withdrawal from the degree program.
+Any student in a repeated year is on Academic Probation, thus, failure of a course in a repeated year will result in permanent withdrawal from the College.

 Students should consult the course syllabus and the Course Director for further information regarding remediation.
-Unless otherwise stipulated in the policies of the College, students may appeal any adverse determination to the Dean of the College who retains final authority to modify any recommendation made by the SPC.
+Unless otherwise stipulated in the policies of the College, students may appeal any adverse determination to the Dean of the College who retains final authority to modify any decision made by the SPC.

-Please refer to the Student Clerkship Manual regarding remediation of the clinical rotations:
+Please refer to the Student Clerkship Manual regarding failures of courses/clerkships in third and fourth year: